Define If Statements or Conditional Statements in Python?

 You can also check the above example (if…elif statement) for

 if...else statement.
 There the else part (‘ marks not defined! ‘) will be printed if all the above conditions are false.

 Short Hand If statement in Python

-You can place it on the same line, if you only have one statement to run.
-The given example explains short hand if statement.
+You can place it on the same line if you only have one statement to run.
+The given example explains the shorthand if statement.

 Short Hand If … Else